theCanadianHat/OCA8/chapters/4/reviewQuestions/readme.md

 12:			System.out.print(result);
 13:	} }
 ```
-- A. `match`
+- [X] A. `match`
-- B. `not match`
+- [ ] B. `not match`
-- C. Compiler error on line 8
+- [ ] C. Compiler error on line 8
-- D. Compiler error on line 10.
+- [ ] D. Compiler error on line 10.
-- E. Compiler error on line 11.
+- [ ] E. Compiler error on line 11.
-- F. A runtime exception is thrown.
+- [ ] F. A runtime exception is thrown.

 ### A26.
+This code is correct.
+Line 8 creates a lambda expression that checks if the age is less than 5.
+Since there is only one parameter and it does not specify a type, the parentheses around the type

 ### Q27.
 What is the result of the following code?
 ```java